 Do you love to go on strolls?
 Or perhaps you live in a bustling area where walking with your little one is the fastest mode of transportation?
 Whatever the reason, having a bag that works with your stroller and not against it is vital for making those walks more enjoyable.

-Luckily, this Skip Hop diaper bag easily attaches to any stroller with the click of a few buckles.
+Luckily, this Skip Hop diaper backpack easily attaches to any stroller with the click of a few buckles.
 One reason we really like it is because of the cushioned straps.
-Many straps on other bags are flimsy, making them uncomfortable to wear, or the extra stroller straps become complicated.
+Many straps on other brands are flimsy, making them uncomfortable to wear, or the extra stroller straps become complicated.

 With a single system, you get comfort and convenience.
 Wear the backpack for as long as you’d like, but then attach it easily to your stroller with the very same straps.
 They won’t fray or become weak from hanging.

 It also has an easy-grab top handle and multiple interior and exterior pockets for storing all of your baby’s essential items.

 - Cushioned straps attach to any stroller and feel great when worn.